The Dead Deads—Band Bio—The Long Story

 The Dead Deads explore sounds from 90’s bands like The Pixies and Sonic Youth, to modern metal bands like Mastodon and Baroness, all while keeping their grunge/punk rock roots.
-They name Nirvana, Failure, Glassjaw, NOFX, Pavement, Weezer, Helmet, Beck and The Melvins in amongst their hugely diverse list of influences.
+They name Failure, Bjork, NOFX, Pavement, Weezer, Helmet, Beck and The Pixies in amongst their hugely diverse list of influences.

 In December 2014 they wrapped their first national tour with Halestorm, dramatically growing their fanbase through their wild live show and warmth with their “dead corps” at meet and greets.
 Their debut full-length record “Rainbeau” produced by Brian Carter at Paradox and mixed by Matt Mahaffey/sElf was recorded live to tape in three days and released in November to rave reviews calling the album, “the weirdest wonderland of accessible punk and rock you’ve heard in awhile,” and “one of the better albums of the year.”
 “Rainbeau” went on to win a Best Rock Album in the Nashville Music Awards.